Editing digitized home movies on a vintage film projector.

 Once you have your collection of best moments, you can start combining them.
 Think about the story you want to tell.
 You might arrange clips chronologically to show a family vacation from start to finish, or you could group together all the birthday parties from different years.
 This is where you become the storyteller, piecing together individual memories into a cohesive narrative.

-Add Simple Transitions and Effects
+Adding Polish with Transitions and Effects

 Transitions are the bridges between your clips.
 While editing software offers tons of fun options like star wipes and page peels, the most effective transitions are often the simplest.
 A basic "cut" (where one clip instantly changes to the next) works perfectly most of the time.
 For a softer change, a "crossfade" (where one clip gently fades into the next) is a great choice.